TristanBruel/Project-MultiDec/README.md

 run projet.R to generate a signal, compute noisy and filtered data in the 3 detectors and draw spectrograms

+run inverse_whiteNoise.R to get the estimated hplus and hcross polarizations and their spectrograms from signals with white noise added

+run TFMap_realNoise.R to obtain the likelihood maps generated with the method X-Pipeline from signals with simulated LIGO noise

 # Bibliography

 * [Guersel & Tinto "Near optimal solution to the inverse problem for gravitational wave bursts"] (https://journals.aps.org/prd/abstract/10.1103/PhysRevD.40.3884)